What are Options? – The popularity of Options has surged over the last few years.

 Time Sensitive Investments

-Since the contract is for a short period, you may lose your entire investment even with correct prediction of the market direction.
+Since the contract is for a short period, you may lose your entire investment even with a correct prediction of the market direction.

 When you compare the commissions for a normal Stock and an option you will find a large difference.
 Yes, commissions for Options are higher.